Google Toolbar PageRank Demystified

 What is this Page Rank Phenomenon?

-PageRank is, in essence, a rough system for estimating the value of a given link based on the links that point to the host page.
-Since PageRank’s inception in the late ’90s, more subtle and sophisticated link analysis systems have taken the place of PageRank.
+PageRank is, in essence, a rough system for estimating the value of a given link based on the links that point to the page it hosts.
+Since its inception in the late 1990s, more sophisticated and nuanced link analysis systems have replaced PageRank.

 The Value of Google’s Page Rank System